yalina2787/MCU/Servo direction and angle.md

-# Set an auto change direction for servo
+# Set an auto change directions for servo

 ## Dec 23 2020